Mike Tyson, known as “Iron Mike” and "Kid Dynamite,” is a legendary American boxer who ruled the ring from 1985 to 2005.

 And we're not talking about a playful bite; a piece of Holyfield's ear was later found on the ring floor.

-A 1994 study showed that increased aggression was associated with the illicit use of anabolic-androgenic steroids by athletes, often leading them to physically abuse other people. .
+According to a 1994 study published in the Annals of Clinical Psychiatry journal, increased aggression was associated with the illicit use of anabolic-androgenic steroids by athletes, often leading them to physically abuse other people .

 In July 1991, Tyson was arrested and sentenced to six years in prison and four years of probation for the rape of 18-year-old Desiree Washington.